asimwe1/rust_chatapp/docs/guide/02-quickstart.md

++++
+summary = "the minimal steps to running your first Rocket application"
++++

 # Quickstart

 Before you can start writing a Rocket application, you'll need to install the Rust toolchain.
 We recommend using [rustup](https://rustup.rs/).
-If you don't have Rust installed and would like extra guidance doing so, see the [getting started](../getting-started) section.
+If you don't have Rust installed and would like extra guidance doing so, see [Getting Started].

 ## Running Examples